eduNEXT/tutor-contrib-picasso/README.rst

 .. code-block:: yaml

-    PICASSO_TUTOR_VERSION: <the version of the tutor your installation used. e.g., v18.1.1>
+    TUTOR_VERSION: <the version of the tutor your installation used. e.g., v18.1.1>
     PICASSO_THEMES:
     - name: <your_theme_repository>
       repo: <your SSH URL for cloning the repo. e.g., git@github.com:yourorg/theme.git>